Vidanova999/Vidanova999/README.md

 ## Usage

-1. Deploy the project on a static hosting platform like Vercel.
-2. Watch the world evolve as the market cap increases.
+1. Watch the world evolve as the market cap increases.
-3. Enjoy an immersive, evolving experience!
+2. Enjoy an immersive, evolving experience!

 ## Technologies Used